 Please note: The map may take a moment to load.
 Thank you for your patience.

-Check the map for updates on combined sewer overflow (CSO) activity occurring before swimming, wading, fishing, or boating near a CSO warning sign.
-Each site indicates a specific CSO within Capital Region Water’s service territory.
+Check the map for updates on combined sewer overflow (CSO) activity occurring before swimming, wading, fishing, or boating near a CSO warning sign and/or outfall.
+There are 58 permitted outfall locations within the combined sewer system in Harrisburg.
+Each location is inspected daily by Capital Region Water staff.

 Warning CodeWarning Description